 Generally speaking, premarket trading operates under different rules than regular trading.
 Different ECNs and brokerages often have different rules for premarket trading, so you may want to compare and contrast them.

 Limit orders are common among brokerage firms that accommodate premarket trading.
 With a limit order in place, trades are executed only when the stock reaches the limit price or higher.

 Time limits are also common in the pre-market.
 Time limited orders may be cancelled if not executed during premarket trading.
 Orders entered during premarket trading may be executed when regular trading hours begins.
 Also, orders entered during the regular trading day may be executed during after-hours or premarket trading.

 Premarket trading can represent an opportunity for experienced and sophisticated investors.
 It’s also much riskier than trading during regular hours.
 For this reason, it’s more common for investors to watch premarket trading action than for them to participate in it.

 Trading before the market opens will likely place individual investors in direct competition with professional investors with a lot more experience.
 If you still feel drawn to those early trading sessions, it may help to have a professional on your side.

-- If you’re still wondering if off-hours trading can benefit you, it may help to speak to a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- If you have questions about premarket trading and other investment practices, it may help to speak to a financial advisor.
+Finding the right financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area in just five minutes.
+Get started now.

 - Don’t know how much investment risk you can tolerate?
-Still have questions about regular trading, never mind early trading?
-SmartAsset’s investing guide can help you determine your investment profile and see which investments might be right for your portfolio.
+SmartAsset’s asset allocation calculator can help you determine your investment profile and see which investments might be right for your portfolio.